 Flashlight.
 It’s a good idea to have extra flashlights.
 Everyone has one on their phone these days, but we’re hoping you’ll completely forget it even exists.
 The Ranch keeps all exterior lights dimmed to let the millions of stars shine through at night, so walking back to the cabin after evening entertainment is lit low.
 A little LED flashlight you can throw in you’re pockets is a great idea.

-Sunscreen, a bathing suit, and a good book ,Layers and/or a Jacket.
+Sunscreen, a bathing suit, a good book, extra clothing layers and/or a Jacket.
 The nights can be cool, but that will not stop us from providing you with our evening entertainment.
 A good fleece jacket is perfect most of the time.
 There is a pool and plenty of hot tubs.
-We’re at 2250′ so the sun doesn’t immediately get hot but we’re typically very sunny from July through August.
+We’re at 2250′ so the sun doesn’t immediately get hot, but we’re typically very sunny from July through August.

 Bicycle Shorts.
 To protect your back 40 while on mountain bikes and horseback riding.
 It really does help.